cyberartemio/wof-pwnagotchi-plugin/README.md

 ## ❤️ Contribution

-If you need help or you want to suggest new ideas, you can open an issue [here](https://github.com/cyberartemio/wof-pwnagotchi-plugin/issues/new).
+If you need help or you want to suggest new ideas, you can open an issue [here](https://github.com/cyberartemio/wof-pwnagotchi-plugin/issues/new) or you can join my Discord server using this [invite](https://discord.gg/5vrJbbW3ve).

 If you want to contribute, you can fork the project and then open a pull request.